Quantcast

 Like designers, stylists often have their own collection of pieces that they like to pull from, but they’ll also frequent showrooms and even prop houses to rent accessories for a project.
 Naiman likes to explore the Brooklyn prop house Lost & Found, which can be cheaper than borrowing from showrooms (that usually come with a fee based on a percentage of the item’s total cost), and it specializes in unique vintage items, from vessels to board games and birdcages.
 Benjamin Reynaert, a stylist based in New York and Wilmington, Delaware, says that prop houses are a tremendous resource when he needs to get an array of pieces like small furniture, ceramics and lighting.
 “Everything is under one roof, and you can see it all in person before you agree to take it,” he explains.

 Knowing what your goal is before shoot day can determine a lot about how a space is styled.
-Particularly when enlisting seasoned stylists, they’ll likely inquire if you’re planning to submit the photos to a magazine—and if so, which ones you had in mind.
+Particularly when enlisting seasoned stylists, they’ll likely inquire if you’re planning to submit the photos to a magazine—and if so, which titles you had in mind.
 New York–based stylist Mieke ten Have says that if she’s shooting a home that the designer plans to submit to Veranda, for example, she’s likely to pay special attention to the table setting.
 “I’ll know, OK, we should focus on an entertaining element,” she explains.
 That innate knowledge can influence her choices on set in other ways: “I know certain editors don’t like the way a specific flower photographs, [for example], so if I know which publication a designer wants to submit to, that might influence the floral arrangements.”

 A lively vignette styled by Olga Naiman in the kitchen of design editor Michelle Adams